Post Office vs LIC: Best Government-Backed Saving Plan for You

 • LIC: Combines life insurance with savings or investment returns.

-✅ Verdict: Choose Post Office if your goal is wealth accumulation.
-Choose LIC if you want life coverage + investment in one plan.
+✅ Verdict: Choose the post office if your goal is wealth accumulation.
+Choose LIC if you want life coverage and investment in one plan.

 2. Risk Factor